Steve Bartkowski

-Steven Joseph Bartkowski (born November 12, 1952) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Atlanta Falcons (1975–1985) and the Los Angeles Rams (1986).
+Steven Joseph Bartkowski (born November 12, 1952) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Atlanta Falcons (1975–1985), Washington Redskins (1985) and the Los Angeles Rams (1986).
 He was a two-time Pro Bowl selection.
 Bartkowski played college football for the California Golden Bears, earning consensus All-American honors as a senior in 1974.
+He was selected by the Falcons with the first overall pick of the 1975 NFL draft.

 College career

 Bartkowski attended the University of California, Berkeley.
 In 1972, he threw for 944 yards with four touchdowns and 13 interceptions.
 In 1973, he threw for 910 yards with four touchdowns and seven interceptions.
 As a senior with the Golden Bears in 1974, Bartkowski was a consensus All-American and led the nation in passing.
 He threw for 2,580 yards, 12 touchdowns, and seven interceptions.
 He completed 182 passes out of 325 attempts.
 In addition to playing football, Bartkowski was also an All-American baseball player at first base for the Bears.